DTjomsland/T2A1-Workbook-A/T2A1_Workbook_A.md

    <br>

-- <strong>Part Five:  Access to, and correction of, personal information</strong>
+- <strong>Part Five:  Access to, and Correction of, Personal Information</strong>

     12. Access to Personal Information
     13. Correction of Personal Information